Context Firewall

 VPN site-to-site tunnels0 sessions

-Multi Context Mode offers Active / Active fail-over per Context.
-Primary forwards for one set of contexts and secondary forwards for another.
+Multi-context mode offers Active / Active fail-over per Context.
+Primary forwards are for one set of contexts, and secondary forwards are for another.
 Security contexts divide logically into failure groups, a maximum of two failure groups.
 There are never two active forwarding paths at the same time.
 One ASA is active for Context A. The second ASA is the standby for Context A. Reversed roles for Context B.

-So, in summary.
-Multi-context mode offers active/active fail-over per context—the primary forwards for a particular context and secondary for another.
+So, in summary, multi-context mode offers active/active fail-over per context—the primary forwards for one context and the secondary for another.
 The security contexts divide logically into failure groups, with a maximum of two failure groups.
 There will always be one active forwarding path at a time.

-The following have two ASAs.
-ASA1 and ASA2.
+The following have two ASAs: ASA1 and ASA2.
 There is a failover link connecting the two firewalls.
 ASA1 is the primary, and ASA2 is the backup.
-ASA failover only occurs when there is an issue; in this case, the links from ASA1 to the switch were down.
-This created the failover event.
+ASA failover only occurs when there is an issue; in this case, the links from ASA1 to the switch were down, creating the failover event.
 Notice the protocol used between the ASA of SCPS from a packet capture.

 ASA Failover